 What do coyotes eat?

 Coyotes are omnivores but are highly carnivorous and eat a variety of different prey depending on where they live.
 Coyotes eat insects, amphibians, fish, small reptiles, birds, rodents, and larger mammals including white-tailed deer, elk, bighorn sheep, bison, and moose.
 Birds preyed upon by coyotes include thrashers, sparrows, and wild turkeys.
 The coyote can reach speeds of 40 miles per hour and can hunt in a pack or alone.
 Coyotes will only attack larger ungulates in a pack, not individually.
 It is uncommon for coyotes to eat toads, shrews, moles, or rats even if they are plentiful.
 Coyotes also cannibalize the carcasses of other coyotes.

 Although a coyote’s diet is 90% meat, the remaining 10% is important as well!
 Coyotes eat a large variety of fruits and vegetables including peaches, blackberries, pears, blueberries, apples, carrots, cantaloupe, watermelon, and peanuts.
 Coyotes also eat grass and grain, especially in the winter.

 In areas inhabited by humans, coyotes have adapted to eat what is available.
 In rural areas, this includes livestock and crop plants, for example, cattle, sheep, maize, wheat, and other produce.
-For more populated areas, coyotes will eat racoons, rabbits, domestic pets, roadkill, trash, and garden produce.
+In more populated areas, coyotes will eat raccoons, rabbits, domestic pets, roadkill, trash, and garden produce.
 Regardless of where they are living, coyotes are incredibly versatile and are capable of adapting.